vaarnio/EpicFreeGames/README.md

 2. add bot to your telegram group
 3. run main.py

 Use crontab to run the script at desired intervals.
+Epic updates their free game offers at 16:00 UTC.